No. 30 Commando: North West Europe

 In November 1943, the unit returned to Britain to prepare for the Allied invasion of France.
 It was re-designated 30 Assault Unit (30AU) in December, and re-organised into HQ Troop; A, B and X Troops; a mobile RN signals unit and a RN medical unit (apparently along de facto combined operations/joint service lines).

 30AU took part in D-Day and the subsequent Normandy Campaign.
 One detachment, code-named Pikeforce, landed on Juno Beach.
 Its major task on D-Day was the capture of a radar station at Douvres-la-Delivrande, north of Caen (although the defending Germans held out until 17 June).
-Led by Squadron Leader David Nutting (RAF), a detachment code-named Woolforce (commanded by Colonel A. R. Wooley), landed at Utah Beach on D-Day plus 4, tasked with examining suspected German V-1 missile sites.
+Led by Squadron Leader David Nutting, a detachment code-named Woolforce (commanded by Colonel A. R. Wooley), landed at Utah Beach on D-Day plus 4, tasked with examining suspected German V-1 missile sites.
 30AU also took part in the capture of Cherbourg.
 They launched an assault on Octeville – a suburb to the south west of port.
 This was the location of the Kriegsmarine naval intelligence HQ known as Villa Maurice which the Commandos captured along with 20 officers and 500 men.

 During July 30AU made their headquarters at Carteret where captured material was studied and the force increased in men and vehicles.
 In August it advanced with the US 3rd Army in the breakout of Normandy.
-30 AU took part in the capture of Rennes, Brest and Nantes however captured documents were not of great value there.
+30AU took part in the capture of Rennes, Brest and Nantes however captured documents were not of great value there.
 Their biggest operation however was in the Liberation of Paris – codenamed Woolforce II.
 Moving with speed in various scout and armoured cars and having avoided road blocks or major resistance Woolforce II entered via the Porte d'Orléans having followed the 2nd Free French armoured division.
 Avoiding joyous crowds 30AU crossed Pont Mirabeau and quickly cleared intelligence targets and blew open every safe box they could find.
 After a brief gunfight, they captured the former headquarters of Admiral Karl Dönitz, the Château de la Muette 'liberating' 30 tonnes of documents.
 In addition they seized the factory and underground torpedo warehouses at Houilles and Saint-Cloud.
 They managed to secure the acoustic torpedoes – the T5 and the experimental T10 as well as extensive technical documentation.
 When the Germans under Dietrich von Choltitz announced the capitulation nearly 700 Germans surrendered to 30AU.

 Meanwhile 30AU (sections A and B) also conducted lesser operations in cooperation with French intelligence officers in the Toulon and Strasbourg area after they had been liberated.
 In September 1944, 30AU took part in the capture of Channel coast ports, often using armed jeeps.
 The operations carried out by 30AU in the liberation of France and Belgium provided a wealth of intelligence particularly in communications within the German military and within the German Navy.
 For example, how RAF Coastal Command could best deal with U-Boats in attacks via the air.